technicalguru/docker-php/README.md

 This is my private PHP base image in order to be up-to-date with latest Apache AND PHP versions.
 The image includes many PHP extensions enabled by default so most PHP applications can run without much tweaks.
 Check the [Dockerfile](Dockerfile) to see the list of PHP extensions.

+# Breaking Change with PHP 8.4.x
+The extension mcrypt is not supported anymore with PHP 8.4.
+New PHP code should be written to use libsodium rather than mcrypt.
+The libsodium extension is installed by default on PHP 7.2+

 # Docker Name
 The Dockerhub image name is `technicalguru/php`